Graphegon/CoinBLAS/README.md

 expensive so make sure you know what you're getting into if you decide to run CoinBLAS locally.

-Or, you can [contact Graphegon](https://graphegon.com/) for a demo of a fully hosted multi-currency CoinBLAS system including a REST API, Jupyter Notebook integration and many, many pre-configured Python data science goodies.

 # The Entire Blockchain fits in RAM

 The vast majority of large scale graph analysis platforms take a